Slack Hacks, So You Can Be More Productive

 Even a few seconds every day can add up to minutes over the months you spend on Slack.

-Shortcuts add those seconds and allow for time-saving when sending multiple messages
+The Slack shortcuts menu adds those seconds and allow for time-saving when sending multiple

 Ctrl/Cmd + Shift + A - Browse all your unread messages